rbisdorff/Digraph3/docSphinx/tutorial.rst

 .. note::

        Notice the subtle difference between the neighborhoods of an *empty* and the neighborhoods of an *indeterminate* digraph instance.
-In the first kind, the neighborhoods are known to completely *empty* whereas, in the latter, *nothing is known* about the actual neighborhoods of the nodes.
-These two cases illustrate well why in the case of bipolarly valued digraphs, we need both a *gamma* **and** a *notGamma* function.
+In the first kind, the neighborhoods are known to be completely *empty* whereas, in the latter, *nothing is known* about the actual neighborhoods of the nodes.
+These two cases illustrate why in the case of a bipolar valuation domain, we need both a *gamma* **and** a *notGamma* function.

 Back to :ref:`Tutorial-label`